hollowverse-archive/build-env/README.md

 ## `Dockerfile-lambda`

 Similar to the regular `Dockerfile`, except that it runs Node.js 6 instead in order to emulate the AWS Lambda environment.
+It also expects that you have a script in your `package.json` named `"deploy"` which performs the deployment tasks.

 The image can be pulled using `docker pull hollowverse/build-env:lambda`.

-Because version 6 of Node.js is quite outdated and lacks many of the features of JavaScript we have come to expect, we use babel to transpile the `deploy.js` file before executing it.
-This means that you can safely use modern JS syntax and features to write the deployment script, provided that your repository provides the required Babel configuration settings, either via a `.babelrc` file, or as a `babel` field in `package.json`.
-The required babel plugins must also be defined in `package.json`.
+Because version 6 of Node.js is quite outdated and lacks many of the features of JavaScript we have come to expect, you may want to use babel to transpile the deployment script file before executing it.
+This way, you can safely use modern JS syntax and features to write the deployment script, provided that your repository provides the required Babel packages and configuration settings.
+This image does not install any Babel packages for you.

 For an example of a repository that uses this image, check out [`perf-monitor`](https://github.com/hollowverse/perf-monitor)